Flockenberger/BDOFarmTimer/README.md

 ### Load/Save
 You can also load and save your offsets so that you do not have to type them in every time.

+## Requirements

+This program uses Java 8 and JavaFX.

 ------------------------------------------------------
 ![alt text](https://github.com/Flockenberger/BDOFarmTimer/blob/master/src/main/resources/exp.png?raw=true)